Guidelines for grant applicants

 - The maximum permitted file size for each attachment is 4 MB.

-- Visual arts applicants should include 3 to 5 photos of their works in pdf format (max.
+- Applications related to works in the visual arts must also include 3 to 5 images of the artist’s works or a similar work sample as a single pdf file (max.
 4 MB each).
 Details should be provided about the name, technique, size and year of each work.
-Files containing videos or other moving images should not be sent as attachments.
+For videos (for example, for cinema or media art), a link to the publishing platform with any passwords should be included.

 - We recommend including a link to your website.